microsoft/powerapps-tools/Administration/AdminInADay/Readme.md

 ### Updates
 Date | Notes
 ---|--
+2020.11.30 | Updates to slide decks and lab material to reflect new features, such as new Analytics and Reprorting features, and new DLP UI features.
+Updated and refreshed labs to follow best practices and solve real world scenarios, such as developing an Environment and DLP strategy.
 2020.07.07 | Updates to slide decks and lab material to reflect new features, such as new UI in PPAC and Power Platform Build Tools GA version.
 2020.01.07 | Updates to Slide Decks (to reflect new features) and Folder Structure - find Hands on Labs in LabMaterials, Slide Decks in PPTs and Tenant Setup Scripts in Tenant Setup and Trainer Guides